Understanding ESOS and tax implications in Malaysia

 In many cases, it has become harder – and more expensive – to find and hire new people than it is to retain your current employees.

-The hybrid engagement juggle
+The hybrid working Malaysia engagement juggle

-Employers are under pressure to provide an exceptional experience for their people, wherever they may be: in the office, at home or working from the local cafe.
+Employers are under pressure to provide an exceptional experience for their people, wherever they may be: in the office, at home, or working from the local cafe.
 Achieving this is becoming increasingly hard when people are not physically together or even working the same 9 to 5 schedule.

 Photo taken from above a sitting woman who has a laptop in her lap.
 She is talking to a split screen of four other employees about encouraging employee participation.